 Automatic Transmission Valve Body Functions and Failure Symptoms

-In this post, we will discover what is a transmission valve body, automatic transmission valve body and the symptoms of bad valve body.
-Therefore, you can recognize the transmission valve body problems and fix it immediately to maintain the best condition of your vehicle.
+In this post, we will discover what is a transmission valve body, an automatic transmission valve body, and the symptoms of bad valve body.
+Therefore, you can recognize the transmission valve body problems and fix them to maintain the best condition of your vehicle.

 What Is A Transmission Valve Body?

 Each of the many valves has a particular role in the valve body and has a name for that feature.
 The most important part of the valve body is the manual valve.
 Connected to the gear stick handle, it instructs the right passage for hydraulic fluid to pass through.

-Recently, the modern automatic transmission valve body has sensors to monitor the speed, brake pedal position, throttle position and engine load to perform a soft and firm gear shift.
+Recently, the modern automatic transmission valve body has sensors to monitor the speed, brake pedal position, throttle position, and engine load to perform a soft and firm gear shift.
 The sensors send vital information to the onboard engine management computer.

-Now that you know about auto transmission valve body, it is time to know transmission valve body symptoms.
+Now that you know about the auto transmission valve body, it is time to know transmission valve body symptoms.

 Failure Symptoms Of Automatic Transmission Valve Body

-Although modern automatic gearboxes are strong and enduring, the overall reliability takes effect from the added complex structure to these systems.
+Although modern automatic gearboxes are strong and enduring, the overall reliability takes effect from the added complex structure of these systems.
 Therefore, the sooner we notice the abnormal signals of the engine, the longer we can maintain the use of it.

 It is recommended that you should fix these problems as soon as possible.
 Then, your driving ability will be protected and gear changing will be smooth as usual.

 1. Knocking Noise

 One symptom of a bad valve body is strange knocking noises.
-You will notice the clunking or knocking noise coming from the gearbox when you brake, change the gears or when you accelerate.
-Chances are that you may hear some awkward noises when putting the car in reverse and driving backward.
+You will notice the clunking or knocking noise coming from the gearbox when you brake, change the gears, or when accelerating.

 Anyways, as soon as you hear strange sounds from the gearbox you should get your car a check.